Best Fertilizer for St. Augustine Grass (2026 Guide)

 Granular fertilizers are the default choice for most St. Augustine lawns.
 They are easier to apply evenly across a large yard with a broadcast spreader, they are easier to handle slow-release, and they cost less per pound of nitrogen.
 The Andersons Professional PGF Complete, Milorganite, and Pennington Full Season are all granulars and all work well in a typical 5,000 to 10,000 sq ft yard.

 Liquid fertilizers shine in two situations: small lawns where a sprayer is faster than a spreader, and corrective situations where you need nutrients absorbed through the leaf within hours rather than days.
 Simple Lawn Solutions 16-4-8 Liquid is a popular pick for both use cases.
 The trade-off is that liquid applications need to be repeated every 2 to 3 weeks instead of every 6 to 8.
+For a full comparison of the liquid options ranked by need, see our best liquid lawn fertilizer guide.

 Organic vs Synthetic